KevinUTAT/StudyBuddy444-G1/README.md

 The application is implimented using Ruby on Rails

+Heroku can be found here: http://studybuddyg1.herokuapp.com/

 # Work breakdown
-Profiles - Jamie
+- Profiles - Jamie
-Notes - Charlie
+- Notes - Charlie
-Groups - Ahmed
+- Groups - Ahmed
-Buddies - Alireza
+- Buddies - Alireza
-Payments - Kevin
+- Payments - Kevin
-Dashboard - All
+- Dashboard - All
-Home - All
+- Home - All
-UI - All
+- UI - All

 # Testing strategy
-Manually tested each function the moment it is completed by observing if it is acting in the correct way (correct inputs, outputs, behaviour)
+- Manually tested each function the moment it is completed by observing if it is acting in the correct way (correct inputs, outputs, behaviour)
-Continuous Testing - each time new features where implemented, multiple members would test in our own environments Automated tests such would have been nice
+- Continuous Testing - each time new features where implemented, multiple members would test in our own environments
+- Automated tests such would have been nice

 # Development Strategy
-Behaviour-Driven Development
+- Behaviour-Driven Development
-Created user stories of what we want to achieve, then figure out how to implement it technically
+- Created user stories of what we want to achieve, then figure out how to implement it technically

 # Easy, interesting and difficult features
 What we found easy or interesting